elenawinters/twiliDamageIndicators/dev_notes.md

+# TODO: RENAME SCRIPT.
+IT NOW HAS HITMARKER AUDIO, AND THE NAME NO LONGER FITS.

+# These devnotes where from when I initially started work on this project and do not represent what the script currently does.

 This is a script I started working on a few months ago, out of the curious idea that maybe I could make an idea work; displaying the amount of damage you did to an entity, next to that entity.

 Within a week, I had a decent prototype, but I haven't felt ready to release it until now.